Learning Disentangled Representation for One-shot Progressive Face Swapping

 \subsubsection{Identity and Attribute Preservation Loss}

-According to the definition, we want to encourage the swapped image ${I_{x \to y}}$ to have the same identity as ${I_x}$ and the same attributes as ${I_y}$.
+Based on the proposed model, we encourage the swapped image ${I_{x \to y}}$ to have the same identity as ${I_x}$ and the same attributes as ${I_y}$.
 In this paper, the identity preservation loss is employed to minimize the distance between ${I_{x \to y}}$ and ${I_x}$ in the feature space, which embeds personalized identity-related information.
 Specifically, ${I_{x \to y}}$ and ${I_x}$ are first resized to a resolution of 112 x 112, and then these images are sent to ${\psi _{id}}$, which is a pretrained state-of-the-art face recognition model~\cite{deng2019arcface}.
-We use ${\psi _{id}}$ as the feature extractor, and its parameters are fixed during the optimization process.
-We define the identity preservation loss based on the activations of the last fully connected layers of ${\psi _{id}}$, which is formulated as:
+We use ${\psi _{id}}$ as the feature extractor, and its parameters are fixed during optimization.
+The identity preservation loss is defined based on the activations of the last fully connected layers of ${\psi _{id}}$: